cloudfoundry/garden-runc-release/.github/ISSUE_TEMPLATE.md

 Provide any output you think may be useful in understanding/explaining the issue.
 The garden log files are found in `/var/vcap/sys/log/garden/`.

+Run ordnance survey using the following command and attach the resulting tar to the issue: `curl bit.ly/garden-ordnance-survey -sSfL | bash`.

 # Docker image (if relevant)

 If there is a particular docker image related to this issue, please provide a